Probot App or GitHub Action? (Updated)

 When Probot is distinctly not right

-Let's look at a GitHub Action I built that is just not suited for being a Probot App.
+#Let's look at a GitHub Action I built that is just not suited for being a Probot App.

 JasonEtco/upload-to-release uploads a file to a release.
-It makes a large API request, and is best paired with tools that generate some kind of archive (like docker save).
+It makes a large API request, and is best paired with tools that generate some kind of archive (like docker save

 To build this in a Probot App, you'd need to ensure that wherever you deploy the thing has enough resources and installed packages to build the file, then upload it.
-Actions let me decide whats installed by just defining dependencies in my Dockerfile, and it's got all the juice and time it needs.
+Actions let me decide whats installed by just defining dependencies in my Dockerfile

 Secret keys

-This has been something the Probot Community (and I) have been thinking about for a while - how do users of an automation tool pass secret keys to the tool?
+#This has been something the Probot Community (and I) have been thinking about for a while - how do users of an automation tool pass secret keys to the tool?
 With GitHub Actions, its as simple as adding your key through the GitHub UI, and passing it along to your action:

 - uses: JasonEtco/create-an-issue@v2